Pittsburgh Tree of Life synagogue shooter guilty on all charges, could receive death penalty

 A congregation at the synagogue had held an event supporting refugee resettlement not long before the shooting.

-In closing arguments Thursday, prosecutors reiterated that Bowers’s killings were methodical, planned and international.
+In closing arguments Thursday, prosecutors reiterated that Bowers’s killings were methodical, planned and intentional.

 “We ask that you hold this defendant accountable for everything he did to the worshippers who survived and told you what happened that day, and hold him accountable for all those who could not tell you what happened that day,” prosecutor Mary Hahn told the jury.